-Hypertrophic neuropathy of Tibetan Mastiff dogs is an autosomal recessive disease that has been recognized in the USA, Switzerland, and Australia.
+Hypertrophic neuropathy of Tibetan Mastiffs is an autosomal recessive disease that has been recognized in the USA, Switzerland, and Australia.
 It causes paraparesis by 8 wk and may progress to tetraparesis.
 Hyporeflexia is marked, but sensory function is preserved.
 Demyelination and remyelination are seen on nerve biopsy.
 Prognosis is guarded.
 Some puppies regain the ability to walk but remain weak.
 There is no treatment.

 Congenital laryngeal paralysis is seen in Bouvier des Flandres (autosomal dominant) and Siberian Huskies, Rottweilers, and Bull Terriers <1 yr old.
 It results in exercise intolerance and inspiratory dyspnea.
 Diagnosis is confirmed by visualization on laryngoscopy.
 Congenital laryngeal paralysis with diffuse peripheral neuropathy is seen in several breeds, including Dalmatians, Rottweilers, and Pyrenean Mountain Dogs.
 Prognosis is guarded to poor.

-Primary hyperoxaluria (l-glyceric aciduria) is a rare inherited (autosomal recessive) neurofilament disorder of domestic shorthaired cats that results in renal disease and also produces weakness due to a peripheral neuropathy.
+Primary hyperoxaluria (l-glyceric aciduria) is a rare, inherited (autosomal recessive) neurofilament disorder of domestic shorthaired cats that results in renal disease and also produces weakness due to a peripheral neuropathy.
 Signs develop at 5–9 mo of age.
 A plantigrade stance is the most prominent sign, and spinal reflexes are sometimes reduced.
 Urine contains increased oxalate and l-glycerate levels.
 There is no treatment.

 Neuropathy of hereditary hyperchylomicronemia (hyperlipidemia) is a suspected autosomal-recessive disorder that causes a generalized peripheral neuropathy in cats.
 Clinical signs do not develop until at least 8 mo of age.
 The hyperlipidemia results in deposition of lipid granules within nerves, and there is evidence that the clinical signs can be controlled by a low-fat diet.
 Blood samples from affected cats have the appearance of “cream of tomato soup.”

 Sensory neuropathy of longhaired Dachshunds (probably autosomal recessive) causes pelvic limb ataxia at 8–12 wk of age.
 Urinary and GI function may also be disturbed.
 Paw position sense, spinal reflexes, and pain sensation are depressed, and self-mutilation can occur.
 There is a loss of myelinated fibers in sensory nerves and in selected areas of the spinal cord.
-There is no treatment, but affected dogs may have a relatively normal quality of life provided self-mutilation does not develop.
+There is no treatment, but affected dogs may have a relatively normal quality of life, provided self-mutilation does not occur.

 Sensory neuropathy in Pointers is seen in English Pointers (autosomal recessive) in the USA and Shorthaired Pointers in Europe.
-Self-mutilation of the digits is the main clinical sign, and the disease onset is before 6 mo of age.
+Self-mutilation of the digits is the main clinical sign, and disease onset is before 6 mo of age.
 Pain perception is absent in the pelvic limbs and depressed in the thoracic limbs.
 There is neuronal loss in dorsal root ganglia.
 Prognosis is poor.
 There is no treatment.